 As illustrated in Table 1, adolescent phubbing is largely embedded in processes of identity exploration, peer approval, and novelty seeking, where external regulatory structures such as parental and institutional control play a significant role.
 In contrast, adult phubbing unfolds within a context of identity consolidation and enduring relational commitments, where attentional presence carries ethical and emotional significance.
 The shift from externally regulated experimentation to self-regulated relational responsibility underscores the heightened psychological and moral implications of phubbing in adulthood.
 Consequently, adult phubbing is more likely to be driven by digital anxiety and Fear of Missing Out, and its consequences extend beyond momentary social disengagement to affect relational satisfaction, self-esteem, and emotional well-being.

-Figure 1: Psychological Mechanism Underlying Adult Phubbing

 Fear of Missing Out (FOMO)

 ↓